 (This is said with the caveat that sometimes, when we have experienced abuse in a previous relationship, we can experience current relationships as more threatening then they are.
 We become wired for protection rather than connection.
 It might be appropriate to seek specialist support if you feel that this is the case so you can unpick what is past and what is present.)

 The above is not to suggest that we should be perfectly happy and perfectly balanced at all times in our relationships.
-Life can be hard, and inevitably, these hard times have an impact on our closest relationships.
-Or the wear of daily life can grind us down, too, but we should know, when the chips are down, that those closest to us have our backs.
-That they are on our side.
+Life can be hard and wearing, and inevitably, these times have an impact on our closest relationships.

 An almost universal response to being abused is to turn the blame and sense of responsibility inwards.
 Sometimes, we internalise the abuser’s words, the names that we are called, the negative qualities that are attributed to us.
 Or we may feel responsible as a way of giving ourselves back some control over a situation that we may have little or no control in.

 This happens in two ways; we develop ways of relating with the world and ourselves that cause us problems in our lives, and/or we can develop pockets of trauma or shame that we find it hard to look at.
 I’ll look at both of these separately, and also look at how you can help your own healing from self-blame if you have been in, or still are in, an abusve relationship.

 The abuser blames the other; “it’s your fault, you made me do this”.
 We may hear this either said explicitly or it may be subtler; implied instead of spoken.
 The look, the sigh, the eye roll.
 In my experience, even if you can see this happening, it still has an effect on you (although not as big an effect as if you are not aware of it).

 The abuser takes our healthy, pro-social process of taking responsibilty for ourselves, and turns it into a way of gaining and maintaining control over us.